Anagha J. Kolath

 Anagha J. Kolath is a Malayalam language poet from Kerala, India.
 In 2022, she received Sahitya Akademi Yuva Puraskar.

 Biography

-Anagha J. Kolath was born in 1994, at Kolath House in Pala, Kottayam district of Kerala, the youngest of three daughters of KN Jayachandran, a bank officer, and PG Shyamaladevi, a school teacher.
+Anagha J. Kolath was born in 1994, at Kolath House in Pala, Kottayam district of Kerala, the youngest of three daughters of KN Jayachandran, a bank officer, and PG Shyamaladevi, a retired school teacher.
+She has two sisters Anjana and Archana.